-PEPPS will be opening a college in Mokopane in 2022 and would like to open a college in Ga-Ledwaba in the foreseeable future.
+PEPPS has opened a college in Mokopane in 2022 and would like to open a college in Ga-Ledwaba in the foreseeable future.
 The Board is exploring the option of opening a new campus serving the Ba-Mothapo community near Mankweng.